Dennis Bergkamp: Arsenal: 1995–2006

 As Moratti prepared to make wholesale changes at the club, Bergkamp left Inter and signed with Arsenal in June 1995 for a transfer fee estimated at £7.5 million.
-He became manager Bruce Rioch's first signing at Arsenal and broke the club's transfer fee record set at £2.5 million.
-Bergkamp's arrival at the club was significant not only because he was an established international footballer who looked to have his best years ahead of him but also because he was a major contributor to Arsenal's return to success after much decline in the mid-1990s.
+He became manager Bruce Rioch's first signing at Arsenal and broke the club's prior transfer fee record of £2.5 million.
+Bergkamp's arrival at the club was significant not only because he was an established international footballer who looked to have his best years ahead of him but also because of his perceived difference in style with the Arsenal team of the 90's who had become a defensive and low scoring team under George Graham, plagued by a drinking culture.

 On the opening day of the 1995–96 league season, Bergkamp made his full debut against Middlesbrough.
-He struggled to adapt to the English game and failed to score in the club's next six league matches, prompting ridicule by the national press.
+He initially struggled to adapt to the English game and failed to score in the club's next six league matches, prompting ridicule by the national press.
 On 23 September 1995, Bergkamp scored his first and second goals for Arsenal against Southampton at Highbury.
 Bergkamp ended his first season with 33 appearances and 11 goals, helping Arsenal finish fifth and earn a place in the UEFA Cup by scoring the winner against Bolton Wanderers on the final day of the season.

 The appointment of Arsène Wenger as Arsenal manager in September 1996 marked a turning point in Bergkamp's career.
 Wenger, who had been a successful manager in France and Japan, recognised Bergkamp's talent and wanted to use him as a fulcrum of the team's forward play.
 Both were advocates of a continental style of attacking football, and Wenger's decision to impose a strict fitness and health regimen pleased Bergkamp.
-Despite making fewer appearances in the 1996–97 season, Bergkamp was more influential in the first team, creating 13 assists.
+Despite making fewer appearances in the 1996–97 season, Bergkamp was more influential in the first team, providing 13 assists.
 Against Tottenham Hotspur in November 1996, he set up an 88th-minute winner for captain Tony Adams to volley in using his left foot.
 He then scored in injury time, controlling a high ball with his left foot and evading his marker Stephen Carr in a tight area to set up his shot.
 Bergkamp received his first red card against Sunderland in January 1997 for a high tackle on midfielder Paul Bracewell in the 26th minute.
 Arsenal went on to lose the match 1–0, but a run of 8 wins in their final 16 matches gave the club a third-place finish, missing out on a spot in the UEFA Champions League via goal difference.